 Clarity On My Goals

 Because of the way Michael Hyatt has set up the goals section of the Full Focus Planner, it helps you get gain clarity on your most important goals of the year and quarter.
-Having the goals pages set up as they help you not just set your goal, but it also helps you connect with why the goals are important for you to attain and think about the first steps to take to get the process of reaching the goal started.
+Having the goals pages set up as they help you not just set your goal, but it also enables you to connect with why the goals are essential for you to attain and think about the first steps to take to get the process of reaching the goal started.

 I also like that they want to write the reward you’ll treat yourself to when you reach your goal.
 That’s is something I’ve never been particularly good at remembering.

 Before I got the Full Focus Planner, I had what I call my quarterly big three limiting the goals I’m working on to three big goals every quarter.
 This quarter it’s been two habit goals, healthy living and implementing my morning/evening routines.
 Finishing the draft of my first book and having had the help from the Full Focus Planner it’s increased my focus, leading me to finally finish my book draft, which I’ve been working on for a few years on and off.

 The focus I’ve had, thanks to the daily big three, has helped keep my most important goals top of mind.
 Every.
 Single.
 Day.

 Making the kind of progress I’ve made in the last three months has helped build momentum, not only towards the goals I’m focusing on but in other areas of my life as well.
 I’ve been much more productive these past three months than I have in a long time, and it makes me want to keep it up!

 All in all, the Full Focus Planner has taken my focus, productivity, and general well-being to a higher level, and it can do the same for you.